Make Sure You Capture the Right Kind of Attention With These Curb Appealing Tips

 Believe it or not, the front door to your home can have a significant impact on whether or not potential buyers remember the property.
 Washing or even painting your front door a color that will bring in a buyer’s focus and give them a level of excitement and appreciation can make a world of difference.

 Not only will it help buyers remember your home, the front door profoundly impacts the exterior impression of your home and its overall feel.
 To do so, you’ll want to make sure that the door matches the overall aesthetic of your home.
 For example, if your home’s exterior is made of brick, which is quite common in the metro D.C. area, you might want to consider colors such as sage or light grey.
-On the other hand, if your home is painted white, you could easily go with a more extravagant color such as a dark Umbria red or yellow.
+On the other hand, if your home is painted white, you could easily go with a more extravagant color such as a dark Umbria red

 Door faces are not the only factor you’ll need to take into consideration.
 Polishing or even replacing tarnished hardware can be a great way to show that even the tiniest details have been taken care of in the home, giving expectant buyers the confidence they need to invest in the property.